xspize/brand-yourself-assessment/README.md

 </p>

 - ### Sample 1:
-Whenever I asked for feedback regarding this 6 samples, the boat always turned out to be the less favorite.
-I know why, the shape of the boat doesnt look quite right but in general I like the idea of having a boat because it makes sense to have a boat as a logo on a company called Odyssey but it doesn't look quite professional which is another issue I had with this sample.
-I could adjust it to make it look better of course, but compared to the other samples I took upon the decision of discarding this sample.
+Whenever I asked for feedback about all of the samples, the boat turned was the less favorite.
+The shape of the boat doesnt look quite right but in general I like the idea of having a boat, since it makes sense to have a boat as a logo of a company called Odyssey.
+It also doesn't look very professional.
+I could adjust it to make it look better, but compared to the other samples I took upon the decision of discarding this sample.

 - ### Sample 2:
 This sample is one of my favorites due to its simplicity.
-Now if its memorable? not quite, I wouldnt say so, in order to archieve what I want I can't just have two triangles crossing each other as a logo, but honestly it looks so clean! in terms of feedback it was one of the most liked too.
+Now if its memorable? not quite, I wouldnt say so, in order to archieve what I want I can't just have two triangles crossing each other as a logo, but honestly it looks so clean! in terms of feedback it was one of the favorite amongst the others.

 - ### Sample 3:
-When it comes to having a familiar logo that has something to do with the name of the company itself, this logo is pretty much the letter [O] of Odyssey highlighted along with the full name underneath.
-At first I thought of having Dyssey while the [ O ] stands on top of it, but that would not look good at all in my opinion.
-Regarding feedback this sample was quite liked too but not the most favorite.
+When it comes to having a familiar logo that has something to do with the name of the company itself, this logo is pretty much the letter [O] of Odyssey shown in a huge font size along with the brand name underneath.
+At first I thought of having Dyssey and have the [ O ] standing on top of it, but that could lead to misunderstandings of what the company is called.

 - ### Sample 4:
 Waves,waves! they look amazing! but at the same time its too dull.
-I created the following samples with this waves in mind which helped me quite a lot to reach something that I actually liked.
-In terms of feedback well, the people that I asked really liked it but said it's too dull and then they told me that I could add it somewhere else to make it look better and less dull.
+I created the following samples after this one with those waves in mind which helped me quite a lot to reach something that I actually liked.
+In terms of feedback well, the people that I asked really liked it but said it's too dull and then they told me that I could add it somewhere else to make it look better and more complete.

 - ### Sample 5:
 As stated in Sample 4 I gathered all the feedback and made this sample, its a circle with the waves inside it.
 Why a circle? well, once I took another look at sample 3 with the O in separate as a whole logo it came to my mind, why not include 3 initials inside it? so the circle symbolize the O and then inside the letters D and Y. This sample was the favorite amongst the other ones.